 In the evening, you can take the Aïn-Diab coast road between the El Hank lighthouse and Sidi Bou Abderrahmane mausoleum, a small village only accessible at low tide; archaeological digs have shown that it has been inhabited since prehistoric times.
 This coast is Casablanca's seaside resort; it has swimming pools, public and private beaches.

-Casablanca can boast that it possesses the only greyhound track in Africa; Irish bred greyhounds race there regularly.
+Casablanca possesses the only greyhound track in Africa; Irish-bred greyhounds race there regularly.
 The best time to watch them is in the evening (evening racing on Mondays and Thursdays).
 The city extends along the sea where you can discover a succession of beaches and swimming pools, frequently using seawater.
 It is very popular with the inhabitants of Casablanca on weekends who go there to stroll and watch the sun go down from the terraces of its numerous cafés.
 Continuing northwards up the coast, you come to Mohammedia, an up-and-coming seaside resort which has a marina, a golf course and luxury hotels.
 About 20km further on, you arrive in Bouznika, its superb beaches have made this seaside complex one of the most reputable on the Atlantic coast.
 In particular, the Dar Bouazza beaches have become the new "El Dorado" of the Casablanca suburbs for beach clubs.
 Thalassotherapy and Balneotherapy centres have been available in hotels and other establishments of Casablanca for a long time, as hammams have been too.
 Let yourself be pampered by the refined care based on ancestral recipes given there.

 Where to stay